List of The Facts of Life episodes: Season 2 (1980–81)

 The main cast is reduced to five main characters: Mrs. Edna Garrett (Charlotte Rae), Blair Warner (Lisa Whelchel), Natalie Green (Mindy Cohn), Tootie Ramsey (Kim Fields), and new girl Jo Polniaczek (Nancy McKeon).

 Two more crossovers with Diff'rent Strokes gave the show a boost in the fall of 1980: Tootie appeared in the Diff'rent Strokes episode "The Bank Job" (Parts 1 and 2) on Nov.
 12, 1980, and Arnold from Diff'rent Strokes appeared in "The New Girl" (Part 1), the Facts of Life season premiere.

 There would be two additional crossovers this season in the winter of 1981: Blair and Natalie appeared in the Diff'rent Strokes episode "The Older Man," and Willis from Diff'rent Strokes appeared in the Facts of Life episode "Bought and Sold."

 Season 3 (1981–82)

 Mr. Parker (Roger Perry) is a recurring character as the school's new headmaster.

 Linda Marsh and Margie Peters join Jerry Mayer as producers.

 Jack Elison and Jerry Mayer were the executive producers.

 Season 4 (1982–83)

 Season 5 (1983–84)

 Blair and Jo start college, and Mrs. Garrett quits Eastland and opens her own gourmet food shop and catering business.
 Blair, Jo, Tootie, and Natalie all move in with her.
 Pamela Segall joins the cast this season, beginning with the episode "Just My Bill".
 Her final appearance is in the episode "Seems Like Old Times", and her character is dropped following that episode.
+Blair and Jo have been kicked out of the dorms and placed on probation.
+Mrs. Garrett offers Jo a place to live and a job in her store.
+Tootie and Natalie also move into the apartments above the store.
+Blair is reluctant to move in and decides to pledge a sorority.

 Season 6 (1984–85)

 Mrs. Garrett (Charlotte Rae) was absent from several episodes in season 6 per Rae's request for reduced appearances.
+Deidre Faye & Stuart Wolpert are now executive producers until season 8.